-- 62. The Bill requires public bodies to pursue a 'common aim' to 'improve the economic, social and environmental well-being of Wales, in accordance with the sustainable development principle'. - 63.
+- 67. The Bill requires public bodies to improve the economic, social and environmental well-being of Wales, by contributing to the achievement of the well-being goals, in line with objectives it sets for this purpose, and to do so in accordance with the sustainable development principle. - 68.
 This will be achieved through public bodies seeking to achieve the well-being goals, by meeting the well-being objectives they set pursuant to the sustainable development duty (see section 7 of this chapter).

-6.2 Sustainable Development Principle
+6.2 The Sustainable Development Principle

-- 64. The Bill establishes the 'sustainable development principle' of 'seeking to ensure the needs of the present are met without compromising the ability of future generations to meet their own needs'. - 65.
+- 69. The Bill establishes the 'sustainable development principle' of 'seeking to ensure the needs of the present are met without compromising the ability of future generations to meet their own needs', and defines further what this means in practice by listing five sustainable governance approaches to drive positive action in pursuit of the goals. - 70.
 In order to discharge the sustainable development principle, public bodies will be required to have regard to a set of governance approaches as set out in section 7.3 of this chapter.